 Inquiry & Innovation 9

 Students are given the opportunity to explore areas of passion through inquiry-based learning, fostering an attitude of creativity and curiosity.
 Through this approach, students will develop skills that will prepare them for the future.
 In the second half of the year, students are expected to engage in a long-term project in which they will identify an area of need and then propose and plan realistic solutions.
 This may take the form of an event, service or invention; the desired goal is to make an impact on the world and a difference in the lives of an individual, a group, or a community.
-This large-scale project will be continued the following year.

 CRITICAL THINKING COURSES